cajones/grunt-requirejs-bundle/README.md

 The requirejs-bundle task will emit either an AMD require statement or an AMD define.
 The default is an AMD require.

+#### options.appOverrideUrl
+Type: `String`
+Default value: `undefined`

+Directory to look for overrides in.
+Files found in this directory will superceed the files found elsewhere.
+Requires `options.requireOverrideBaseUrl` to be set.

+#### options.requireOverrideBaseUrl
+Type: `String`
+Default value: `undefined`

+The require path to prepend to each overridden file.
+Requires `options.appOverrideUrl` to be set.

 ```js
 define("module-name", ["package1", "package2", "package3" /*and so on*/])